zenarcha/extraction-OS-capability/README.md

 - Run evaluations.
 - Compare results with previous behaviour.
-- Verify extraction quality has not regressed.
+- Verify that extraction quality has not regressed.

 ---